-When it comes to ILC functionality, there are several workflows that various users will utilize to gain the information that they’re looking for.
+When it comes to ILC functionality, there are several workflows that an admin can utilize to set up courses most effectively for their learners.
 In this article, we will take a look at:

-- How to check your teaching schedule as an Instructor, and
+- Check your teaching schedule as an Instructor, and

-- How to communicate with Users registered in the session of an ILC
+- Communicate with Users registered in the session of an ILC

 Depending on your organization’s needs, and the training that you would like to distribute, you may want to take some time to decide how your training will be best set up when utilizing ILC’s.
 While both methods will work, there may be a preference to reuse the same ILC, or have multiple ILCs and enable the post-enrollment option.

 A common workflow for instructors is to check their own teaching schedule in the admin user interface.
-This is a straightforward task, but for any users that are new to the user interface, may seem like a daunting take if they are unsure where they’re supposed to go.
 We’ll go through the steps of checking an Instructor’s teaching schedule in the admin user interface, starting from the dashboard.
-These steps have been written in mind for users that have only been assigned the instructor role, and hold no other role or permissions.
+These steps are for users that have only been assigned the instructor role, and hold no other role or permissions.

-To check on an upcoming teaching schedule, and see what it looks like, we will need to head into Reports, and select ILC Sessions from the menu.
-Once the report loads, a couple of filters will need to be added to show exactly the data needed for a teaching schedule.
+To check on an upcoming teaching schedule, the instructor will go to Reports, and select ILC Sessions from the menu.
+Once the report loads, a few filters may need to be applied to show exactly the teaching schedule.

-The first filter is to only look at sessions where I’m teaching.
+First, the instructor should filter for sessions where I’m teaching.
 In some cases, system admins have limited instructor’s ability to view data so that they cannot see specific users in the admin user interface.
 If this is the case, then adding this filter will not be required.

-If you want to get the classes within each session, you can confirm the dates of each by selecting a session from the report, and then clicking on Mark Attendance.
+To see the classes within each session, confirm the dates of each by selecting a session from the report, and click on Mark Attendance.
 This will give you an overview of the scheduled classes in the session, along with the number of Learners anticipated.

-This is the same report you will want to come to mark Users on their attendance and overall score.
-To confirm your scheduled Classes for your Sessions, you will simply want to repeat this process.
+This is the same report to be used to mark Users on their attendance and overall score.

 Message Enrolled Users

-If you need to get more specific, you can limit who from this list receives it by clicking on Send to Departments.
-Doing so will allow you to choose to send the message to only those Users that you choose from your Departments here.
-Please keep in mind that this is dependent on your account being set up with the appropriate permissions to see your portal’s Departments.
-Below you can see the recipients already added, of which you can still opt to remove, or add more to if wanted.
+To get more specific, Admins can limit who from this list receives it by clicking on Send to Departments.
+The message can be sent only to those Users that chosen from the Departments.
+Below one can see the recipients already added, of which can still opt to remove, or add more to if wanted.
 Please note that you can only add users already found in your portal, and adding individual email addresses to this list is not possible.

-Finally, the Subject and Body is where you’ll enter the message to be delivered to your users.
-Clicking on the Send button here will trigger Absorb to send the message out, completing the process of messaging Users enrolled in an ILC session.
+Finally, the Subject and Body is where one enters the message to be delivered to your users.
+Clicking on the Send button will trigger Absorb to send the message out, completing the process of messaging Users enrolled in an ILC session.